horga83/shellChatGPT/man/README.md

 ##### 2.5 Completion Preview / Regeneration

-To preview a prompt completion before commiting it to history, append a slash “`/`” to the prompt as the last character.
+To preview a prompt completion before commiting it to history, append a forward slash “*/*” to the prompt as the last character.
 Regenerate it again or press ENTER to accept it.

-After a response has been written to the history file, **regenerate** it with command “`!regen`” or type in a single slash in the new empty prompt.
+After a response has been written to the history file, **regenerate** it with command “`!regen`” or type in a single forward slash in the new empty prompt.

 #### 3. Prompt Engineering and Design